Archival Resource Key

 An Archival Resource Key (ARK) is a multi-purpose URL suited to being a persistent identifier for information objects of any type.
 It is widely used by libraries, data centers, archives, museums, publishers, and government agencies to provide reliable references to scholarly, scientific, and cultural objects.
-In 2019 it was registered as a Uniform Resource Identifier (URI).
+In 2019 it was registered as a Uniform Resource Identifier (URI) scheme.

-A URL that is an ARK is distinguished by the label ark: after the URL's hostname, which sets the expectation that, when submitted to a web browser, the URL terminated by '?' returns a brief metadata record, and the URL terminated by '??' returns metadata that includes a commitment statement from the current service provider.
-The ARK and its inflections ('?' and '??') provide access to three facets of a provider's ability to provide persistence.
+A URL that is an ARK is distinguished by the label ark: at the beginning of a path component.
+When submitted to a web browser, the URL terminated by '?info' (an ARK inflection) returns a metadata record that includes a commitment statement from the current service provider.